learn-co-students/module-2-code-challenge-round-1-austin-web-030920/README.md

 - an input for name
 - an input for super name
+#FINISH THIS
 - a select dropdown to choose a power
 - a submit button to create the Heroine

 After successfully creating a Heroine, the user should be redirected to the new Heroine's show page.